 Check with Your Vet

-Tips for Hiking with Your Dog
+7 Tips for Hiking with Your Dog

 1. Plan for Frequent Breaks

 Just like hiking with kids, frequent breaks go a long way – especially on hot days or trails with little shade.
-Too much too fast may leave you carrying your pup back down the trail.
+Too much too fast may leave you carrying your pup back down the path.

-2. Dog-Friendly Snacks
+2. Have Plenty of Water and Dog-Friendly Snacks

-4. Leave No Trace
+3. Leave No Trace